bigfootdood/bigfootdood.github.io/content/post/The Camp Snap 103/_index.md

 After using the camera for a month and a half, would I regret buying it if it hadn’t been a gift?

-No!
-Surprisingly, I’ve found ways to make this thing work.
+No. Surprisingly, I’ve found ways to make this thing work.
 First, I downloaded the black-and-white “filter” from Camp Snap’s website, which made a world of difference.
 A lot of what made the images look bad now looks kinda cool—the digital noise now resembles film grain.
 To fix the sharpness issue, I attached an adapter to thread a mist filter onto the camera to soften the images.

 ![StreetCrossing](DSCF0427.jpg)
 I’ve taken the camera to multiple concerts, where it’s a no-brainer to pass between friends (or even drunk strangers).